-The Hardie[TM] uPVC cavity vent strip must be installed at the bottom of all walls and above all openings constructed using the drained and ventilated cavity construction method.
+The Hardie[TM] 28mm Aluminium Cavity Closure or uPVC cavity vent strip must be installed at the bottom of all walls and above all openings constructed using the drained and ventilated cavity construction method.
 It is important that the openings in the cavity closure/vent strip are kept clear and unobstructed to allow free drainage and ventilation of cavities.
-Hardie[TM] uPVC vent strip has an opening area of 1000mm2/m length.
+Hardie[TM] 28mm cavity closure/vent strip has an opening area of 1000mm2/m length.